pandey331/ReactByAkshaySainy/Assignme_7/README.md

 **<h1>What is a Microservice?</h1>**

-<h6>A microservice is an unique entity that provides a unique service to an application.
+A microservice is an unique entity that provides a unique service to an application.
 It can be a database, a server or a UI of the application.
-These microservices are connected via APIs to make a complete application and are separated from each other as a different application in itself.</h6>
+These microservices are connected via APIs to make a complete application and are separated from each other as a different application in itself.

 **<h1>What is Monolith architecture?<h1>**